netwrix/privilege-secure/api-docs/AccessControlPolicy/GetResourceLookupForPolicyAsync.md

-## Get available resources for access policy
+## Get available resources for access policy (Auth roles: Admin,UserPlus)

 <a id="opIdGetResourceLookupForPolicyAsync"></a>